<< Click to Display Table of Contents >>

 •Exportable determines whether or not the digital signature field data can be exported from the form.

-The OC Details property determines the optional content layer to which the digital signature field belongs.
+•Layer determines the optional content layer to which the digital signature field belongs.
 When a field belongs to an optional content layer, it displays only when the layer is enabled.
 Use the Layers pane to view/create/edit layers, as detailed here.

 The Style properties determine stylistic elements of signature fields.
 They are detailed beneath (figure 4).